TACL: Threshold-Adaptive Curriculum Learning Strategy for Enhancing Medical Text Understanding: Main Results and Discussion

 \subsection{Main Results}

-The performance of TACL is summarized across all four tasks in Figure~\ref{fig:main_results}, showcasing its consistent improvements over traditional training methods across various models and datasets.
-TACL enhances performance metrics such as Macro-F1, AUROC, and RP80, demonstrating its robustness and effectiveness in handling diverse medical text understanding challenges.
+Figure~\ref{fig:main_results} summarizes TACL's performance across all tasks, showing consistent improvements over traditional training methods in metrics such as Macro-F1, AUROC, and RP80.

-Notably, TACL provides significant gains for simpler models like Bi-GRU, CNN, and Bi-LSTM, particularly for tasks like readmission prediction and ICD coding, where these models often struggle with data complexity and rare labels.
-For example, TACL improves Macro-F1 scores and recall on rare codes, highlighting its ability to compensate for the limitations of simpler architectures.

-Advanced models such as PLM-ICD, MultiResCNN, ClinicalBERT, and ZY-BERT also benefit from TACL, albeit with smaller but consistent gains.
-These improvements are especially pronounced in scenarios involving rare labels and imbalanced datasets, such as ICD-10 coding and TCM syndrome differentiation.
-TACL complements domain-specific pretraining by dynamically managing data complexity during training, leading to better generalization.
+TACL significantly enhances simpler models like Bi-GRU, CNN, and Bi-LSTM, particularly for readmission prediction and ICD coding, improving Macro-F1 scores and recall on rare labels.
+For advanced models like PLM-ICD, MultiResCNN, ClinicalBERT, and ZY-BERT, TACL provides smaller but consistent gains, especially for rare labels and imbalanced datasets, such as ICD-10 coding and TCM syndrome differentiation.

-Overall, TACL's consistent performance gains across both simpler and state-of-the-art models validate its adaptability and scalability for diverse tasks, including multilingual and domain-specific challenges.
-The results underscore its potential to enhance clinical decision-making and medical text understanding.
+These results highlight TACL's adaptability and scalability across models and tasks, demonstrating its potential to improve multilingual and domain-specific medical text understanding.